AayushAlokGit/DocumentationRetrievalMCPServer/docs/MCP_SEARCH_CAPABILITIES_ANALYSIS.md

 - Always use `select="*"` to get complete document data
 - Includes all metadata for comprehensive responses
-- Enables rich result formatting
+- Enables rich result formatting with chunk navigation details

 ---